Rafciq/BM6/README.md

 | Idle          |          |     X      | Idle state, voltage is between maximum SoD or DVR and minimum of SoC or CVR |
 | Charging      |    X     |     X      | Charging process, voltage is between minimum and maximum of SoC or CVR      |
 | Over Voltage  |          |     X      | Voltage is over maximum of SoC or CVR                                       |
-1 - Only the BM6 manufacturer knows the details
+ (1) - Only the BM6 manufacturer knows the details
-## Sensors
+## Integration Sensors
 - Sensor 'Temperature' it presents temperature measure by BM6 device.
 Value can by calibrated at integration configuration time.
 - Sensor 'Voltage' it presents battery voltage measure by BM6 device.
 Value can by calibrated too.
 - Sensor 'State' calculates the hypothetical battery state from the actual device voltage.
-Calculation can use configured battery parameters or can be get directly from BM6 device.
+Calculation can use parameters of battery configuration or can be get directly from BM6 device.
 - Sensor 'Percent' calculates the hypothetical charge or discharge percentage of the battery using one of these algorithms
-## Diagnostic
+## Diagnostic Sensors
 - Sensor 'Signal Strength (RSSI)' - signal strength reported by Bluetooth gateway.
 - Sensor 'Percentage by device' - percentage value reported directly from BM6 device.
 - Sensor 'State by device' - battery state reported directly from BM6 device.
+Only 'Ok', 'Low Voltage' and 'Charging'.
 ## Triggers
 Triggers availability is depending on choose algorithm at configuration time.
 Their behavior corresponds to the change of the value 'State' sensor.
 | Name                      | From BM6 | Calculated |